Access control systems regulate passage in and out of an area.

 Proximity Reader: Reader that employs a radio frequency link between the reader and card (also known as prox-reader and prox-card).

-Security camera: A video camera for indoor or outdoor use that monitors and records activity for the purposes of improving security and preventing potential residential crime.
+Security Camera: A video camera for indoor or outdoor use that monitors and records activity for the purposes of improving security and preventing potential residential crime.

 Smoke Detector: An electronic device that senses the presence of smoke, issuing an alarm to alert nearby people that there is a potential fire.
 If part of a security system, it sends a smoke alarm signal to the control panel so that the Central Station is contacted and can notify the proper authorities.